 ML does not Rely on Manual Processes

 Algorithms for machine learning have a penchant for operating quickly.
-Because of the speed with which it consumes data, machine learning can tap into emerging trends and deliver real-time statistics and forecasts without the need for manual processes.
+Because of the speed with which it consumes data, machine learning can tap into emerging trends and deliver real-time statistics and forecasts without the need for manual data entry processes.

 ML can Manage both Structured and Unstructured Data